 Read good books and read WHOLE books.
 Don’t settle for reading snippets from great literature.
 It is far better to read five books in their entirety and discuss them over the course of a year than to read portions of 20.
 Go deep and immerse yourself in a few rather than glossing over many.

 2. Dramatize, Dramatize, Dramatize

-The beauty of this is that it puts them in the driver’s seat to recreate something which engages their minds to a greater degree than if you were merely inputting information.
-I will never forget the year I ditched our attempt at a perfectly to scale replica of the Jewish tabernacle in favor of allowing the kids to do it themselves by making a walk-through model.
+The beauty of this is that it puts them in the driver’s seat to recreate something that engages their minds more than if you were merely inputting information.
+I will never forget the year I ditched our attempt at a perfectly scaled replica of the Jewish tabernacle in favor of allowing the kids to do it themselves by making a walk-through model.
 It wasn’t pretty, but it made a lasting impression.

 If you have a kid who is struggling to master the multiplication tables, have them march around the dining room table while they recite them.
 There is a powerful link between muscle memory and learning that helps unlock learning retention!